globelabs/gl-docs/README.md

 ### Receiving SMS (SMS-MO)

-In receiving SMS, globe will send a data to your Notify URL (that you provided when you created your app) when the subscriber sends an SMS or replied to your short code number.
+In receiving SMS, globe will send a data(POST) to your Notify URL (that you provided when you created your app) when the subscriber sends an SMS or replied to your short code number.

 (Mobile Originating - Subscriber to Application)